wyllie/AwAws/README.md

 when a lot of stuff in there is not really are that useful.
 That said, the main idea behind this module is to provide a simple interface to make life a lot easier when using boto3.
-If you need the full power of boto3, then maybe this is not the module for you.
+If you need the full power of boto3, then maybe this is not the module for you, if you are doing some simple things in boto3 then you might find these wrappers fairly useful.

 Ultimately, this project is about creating a nice interface bewteens your code and Aws - so when boto4 comes out, all of the code that needs to be refactored